PDC-support/benchmarks-procurement/benchmarks/GROMACS/README.md

 Modifications to the GROMACS source code are acceptable as long as any modification, for example new compute kernels or optimizations to existing kernels, must be made available for integration in the GROMACS source code.
-Specifically, the winning vendor must provide any modifications formatted to follow the [GROMACS contribution guidelines](http://manual.gromacs.org/documentation/current/dev-manual/contribute.html), and submit them for [code
+Specifically, the winning tender must provide any modifications formatted to follow the [GROMACS contribution guidelines](http://manual.gromacs.org/documentation/current/dev-manual/contribute.html), and submit them for [code